 Following a progressive curriculum in both reading and writing, children are targeted to meet the age-related expectations for their year group.

-Our English curriculum is based on the National Curriculum objectives and follows a sequential and progressive structure which allows children to secure a fundamental understanding of the English language (in both written and word form).
+Our English curriculum is based on the National Curriculum objectives and follows a sequential and progressive structure which allows children to secure a fundamental understanding of the English language (in both written and spoken form).

 Whole School Overview of Texts for Writing 2023 2024